-Saratoga Springs is a decidedly white-collar city, with fully 87.90% of the workforce employed in white-collar jobs, well above the national average.
+Saratoga Springs is a decidedly white-collar city, with fully 87.17% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Saratoga Springs is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Saratoga Springs who work in management occupations (13.50%), sales jobs (11.78%), and office and administrative support (10.87%).
+There are especially a lot of people living in Saratoga Springs who work in sales jobs (13.87%), management occupations (13.48%), and office and administrative support (12.17%).

 Also of interest is that Saratoga Springs has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Saratoga Springs is a great place for families with children to consider.
-First of all, many other families with children live here, making Saratoga Springs a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Saratoga Springs has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Saratoga Springs is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Saratoga Springs’s overall crime rate is lower than average for the country.

-The education level of Saratoga Springs ranks among the highest in the nation.
-Of the 25-and-older adult population in Saratoga Springs, 43.70% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Saratoga Springs is one of the most well-educated cities in the nation.
+45.19% of adults in Saratoga Springs have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

-The per capita income in Saratoga Springs in 2010 was $21,744, which is middle income relative to Utah and the nation.
-This equates to an annual income of $86,976 for a family of four.
+The per capita income in Saratoga Springs in 2010 was $23,477, which is middle income relative to Utah, and lower middle income relative to the rest of the US.
+This equates to an annual income of $93,908 for a family of four.
 However, Saratoga Springs contains both very wealthy and poor people as well.

 The people who call Saratoga Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Saratoga Springs residents report their race to be White, followed by Asian.
-Important ancestries of people in Saratoga Springs include German, Scottish, Danish, and Swedish.
+The greatest number of Saratoga Springs residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in Saratoga Springs include English, German, Scottish, Danish, and Swedish.

 The most common language spoken in Saratoga Springs is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Chinese.